kevinjalbert/kevinjalbert.com/src/content/blog/Share Highlighted Articles/Share Highlighted Articles.md

 ![[assets/highly-smart-highlighting.gif|Smart Highlighting by Highly]]

-In contrast to how Liner displays the whole page with highlights when you share a link, Highly provides a summary page -- [example Highly shared link](https://www.highly.co/hl/FJrJO5TzhZt7d3).
+In contrast to how Liner displays the whole page with highlights when you share a link, Highly provides a summary page.
 You can always drop into the context of the whole page, but this only works if you have the extension installed otherwise you get a prompt to install it.

 Highly does offer a subscription as well for $2/month or $20/year, but all you get is private highlights.
 To me, that doesn't matter since I want everything to be public, and out in the open for others to benefit from.